The Paths for People project aimed to restore and enhance often unknown or forgotten paths by helping communities reclaim them.

 This community led initiative in partnership with town and community councils is being delivered to help safeguard a unique part of our heritage – the network of public footpaths, bridleways and byways (more than 20,750 miles in total) which reach into every corner of Wales.

 Although the statutory duty to protect these paths rests with the highway authority but Parliament has given important rights and powers to local councils concerning rights of way.
 We believe that no other authority can know the local paths as well as a local council can, and the voice of the local council can command the attention of the authority when action is called for.

-A key part of the project is to support individuals and council officials to:
+A key part of the project was to support individuals and council officials to:

-The project is being run in communities in the following areas:
+The project was run in communities in the following areas:

-This project is being delivered thanks to funding from the People's Postcode Lottery.
+This project was delivered thanks to funding from the People's Postcode Lottery.